Information on your car tyres and how to keep safe on the road.

 In wet conditions, the tread grooves disperse road water, ensuring that the tyre stays in contact with the road and therefore grips.
 If it is not achieved, then aquaplaning can occur.
-This is when there is no direct contact between the tyre and the road, the tyre looses grip and the driver loses control of the vehicle.
+This is when there is no direct contact between the tyre and the road, the tyre loses grip and the driver loses control of the vehicle.
 The more efficiently the grooves expel the water, the better the tyre will be at maintaining grip in wet weather conditions.

-There are many types of tread pattern, all of which are used for different performance issues including noise reduction, wear, traction with the road, driving forces such as cornering, steering and high speed braking.
+There are many types of tread pattern, all of which are used for different performance issues including noise reduction, wear, traction with the road, driving forces such as cornering, steering and high-speed braking.

 The sidewalls combine with the air in the tyre, to carry the weight of the vehicle.
 The outside of the sidewall should always be where you find the tyre details including size and specification details.

 There are legalities in relation to these particular attributes.
 This is due to that they are, regardless of the tyres performance qualities, the main safety features of a tyre.
-The manufacturer must be responsible for any relevant sidewall markings and an owner must be responsible for the condition of tyre including the width and tread depths.
+The manufacturer must be responsible for any relevant sidewall markings and an owner must be responsible for the condition of the tyre including the width and tread depths.
 Click4Warranty want all British motorists to keep abreast of the latest Car Safety and Technological Changes

 The legal minimum tread depth for car tyres is 1.6mm, continuously around the band of the central tread of the tyre, circling 75 % of the tyre.
-The other grooves, must have a depth of a least 1 mm again, circling 75 % of the tyre.
-It is always advisable to change the tyre before it gets to this level, not only for safety reasons, but legal reasons too.
+The other grooves must have a depth of a least 1 mm again, circling 75 % of the tyre.
+It is always advisable to change the tyre before it gets to this level, not only for safety reasons but legal reasons too.
 If you do not, and you are caught driving on illegal tyres you could be fined up to £2,500 in Britain, and may possibly receive three penalty points too.

 The steel belts are rubber encircled ropes of steel wire.
 They give structural rigidity and maintain the tread flat in contact with the road.
-With bead-wires, the ultra-strong steel wires hold an extreme resistance to stretching, therefore holding the tyre to the rim, even during very high performance driving.
+With bead wires, the ultra-strong steel wires hold an extreme resistance to stretching, therefore holding the tyre to the rim, even during very high performance driving.

 Run Flat Tyres

 These particular tyres provide excellent driving and braking performance, both on dry and wet roads, during temperatures above freezing in the spring, summer, autumn and winter.
 Summer tyres critically perform well in warm weather and are not suitable in cold driving conditions.
-The simple block shaped tread on the tyre ensures that the tyre's contact with the road is as firm as possible, giving maximum grip at all times.
+The simple block-shaped tread on the tyre ensures that the tyre's contact with the road is as firm as possible, giving maximum grip at all times.

 Winter Tyres/Cold Weather Condition Tyres

-These tyres are specifically designed to perform when the weather turns cold or there is a need to drive in snow or driving in icy conditions is un avoidable.
+These tyres are specifically designed to perform when the weather turns cold or there is a need to drive in snow or driving in icy conditions is unavoidable.
 The tread has a blocked design with deep, wide blades or grooves.
 These ensure that there is superior traction and braking performance on winter road surfaces.
 The tread rubber gives excellent friction and allows flexibility at low temperatures.
-Most of the current designs are centered towards the braking performance and driving control on icy roads.
+Most of the current designs are centered towards braking performance and driving control on icy roads.
 The designs and rubber technology at present have improved the performance of the winter tyre dramatically thanks to millions of dollars worth of performance testing and information gained from sports such as World Rally and Track Motor Sports.

 The Car Tyres Sidewall Markings

 Markings are apparent on all tyres, if your tyre doesn’t have any, then it is not an acceptable tyre and it may be best for you to walk away.
-The markings hold all sorts of information and will help you choose the right tyre for your car and no when printed on your tyres a S does not stand for Sport!
+The markings hold all sorts of information and will help you choose the right tyre for your car and no when printed on your tyres an S does not stand for Sport!

 If your tyre has 175/65 R14 T imprinted on it then: